Michael-Stout/Capstone-Project-CTU-13-M24-/README.md

 - 2,718 normal traffic instances
 - 96,369 background traffic instances

 The dataset represents real botnet traffic mixed with normal traffic and background traffic.
-Scenario 11 specifically captured the behavior of Rbot, which was a family of malware known for its backdoor capabilities and use in creating botnets.
+Scenario 11 specifically captured the behavior of Rbot, a family of malware known for its backdoor capabilities and use in creating botnets.

 Reference:  Sebastian Garcia, Martin Grill, Jan Stiborek and Alejandro Zunino.
 "An empirical comparison of botnet detection methods," *Computers and Security Journal, Elsevier*.
 2014.
 Vol 45, pp 100-123.